-Home health care workers should use Standard Precautions for the care of all clients and follow safe practices to prevent work-related exposures as outlined on pages 13, 14, and 15 of this guide.
+Home health care workers should follow safe practices to prevent work-related exposures as outlined on pages 13 and 14 of this guide.

-- There is no vaccine to prevent HIV infection. - People with a high risk for getting exposed to HIV (in a relationship with an HIV-positive partner, injecting illicit drugs) can take a pill each day to prevent the virus from taking hold if the person is exposed. - Post-exposure Prophylaxis (PEP) is offered when a person has a known exposure to an HIV-positive person.
-It should be started within 72 hours after exposure.
+- There is no vaccine to prevent HIV infection - People with a high risk for getting exposed to HIV (In a relationship with a HIV+ partner, injecting illicit drugs) can take a pill each day to prevent the virus from taking hold if the person is exposed.